nndda/Theatre/docs/tutorials/basics/calling_dialogue_functions.md

 Dia:
     "You can call functions from written Dialogues.
     Provided that there's the Object
-    to call said functions: the caller."
+    to call said functions: the scope."
 :
-    "Let's use a simple ColorRect node as a caller."
+    "Let's use a simple ColorRect node as a scope."
 :
     "And we'll modify its properties
     using its various setter functions."